qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 **It converts the portal after the player goes through it once.
 It does not convert the portal after creation.**

+It can only convert the conventional portal that have the same type of portal block on both sides and the shapes are compatible.

 If the conventional portal is horizontal, it will generate a one-faced bi-way portal with a flipping rotation transformation.
 Otherwise, it behaves the same as `imm_ptl:try_hard_to_match`.

 For this form, the space ratio does not matter.